varjolab/ProteoGyver/README.md

 - Use GENERIC_PAGE from element_styles.py for styling starting point.
 Mostly required from this is the offset on top of the page to fit the navbar

 ### Accessing the database from other tools
-Other tools can access the database, preferably using methods contained within the db_functions.py file.
+Other tools can access the database.
 Writes to the database should not require any specific precautions.
 However, please check that the database is not locked, and another transaction is not in progress.
-Other scenarios when one should not write to the database include if it is in the process of being backed up (currently not implemented, but planned), or while the updater is actively running.
+Other scenarios when one should not write to the database include if it is in the process of being backed up, or while the updater is actively running.

-## License

-[Add your license information here]

 ## Citation